tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 - བ
 - མ

+The second suffix ད (extremely rare) can only appear after the following suffixes:

+- ན
+- ར
+- ལ

 ### Simplification of contraints on suffixes

 Mixing suffix, second suffix and grammatical suffix, the following can appear after the main stack: